The ultimate battle between Spotify vs Amazon Music. Here, we see which music streaming service can give you more bang for your buck.

 Pricing & Plans

-Both platforms’ three basic plans come at almost identical prices, no thanks to a recent price hike for Spotify’s Family Plan in the US.
+Both platforms’ three basic plans come at almost identical prices, no thanks to a recent price hike for Spotify’s Family Plan in the US, UK, and Europe.
 Both also have additional subscription plans unique to them, such as Amazon Music’s Prime Music, Prime Student, and Single Device Plan subscriptions, and Spotify’s Premium Duo plan.

 Here’s a quick summary of all paid plans on both platforms: